Attendance Recovery

 Frequently Asked Questions

-1. How does a student generate average daily attendance (ADA) through Attendance Recovery (AR)?
+1. How does a student generate ADA through AR?
+(Updated 04-May-2026)

-- The teacher documents the student’s participation time, and the LEA maintains that documentation in daily or hourly increments, as appropriate to the duration of the AR sessions offered.
+- The certificated teacher documents the student’s participation time, and the LEA maintains that documentation in daily or hourly increments, as appropriate to the duration of the AR sessions offered.

 For school districts and county offices of education

-A student generates a full day of attendance through AR once the student participates for the minimum school day per grade span or instructional setting, pursuant to Article 2 (commencing with EC Section 46110) and Article 3 (commencing with EC Section 46140) of Chapter 2, Part 26 of the Education Code, except for county community schools, continuation high schools, juvenile court schools, and community day schools.
+A student generates a day of attendance through AR once the student participates for the minimum school day per grade span or instructional setting, pursuant to Article 2 (commencing with EC Section 46110) and Article 3 (commencing with EC Section 46140) of Chapter 2, Part 26 of the EC, except for county community schools, continuation high schools, juvenile court schools, and community day schools.
 For these settings, the instructional minute requirements under EC Sections 1983, 46170, 48645.3, and 48663 apply (EC Section 46211(e)(2)).

-The Instructional Time and Attendance Accounting webpage provides a summary of those minimum school day requirements.
+The Instructional Time and Attendance Accounting web page provides a summary of those minimum school day requirements.

 For charter schools

-Calculation | Example |
+| Calculation | Example |

-÷ Applicable minimum daily minute requirement = Round down to whole number < > If student’s AR days would be greater than total absences accrued for the year, reduce to the total absences - If AR days would be more than 10 days, reduce to 10 = Days of AR attendance |
+÷ Number of hours required to meet the applicable minimum daily minute requirement = Round down to whole number < > If student’s AR days would be greater than the number of absences the student has accrued for the attendance period, reduce to the number of absences - If AR days would be more than 10 days, reduce to 10 = Days of AR attendance |

-Student A: TK/K, five absences
+Student A: TK/K, 180-minute minimum day, five absences

-Student B: grade 1, ten absences
+Student B: grade 1, 230-minute minimum day, ten absences

-Student C, grade 4, twelve absences:
+Student C: grade 4, 240-minute minimum day, twelve absences

 |